-Whilst the story of Brokenhead follows the development of a thriller, it also touches on how the human mind deals with issolation and loneliness.
+Whilst the story of ‘Brokenhead’ follows the development of a thriller, it also touches on how the human mind deals with isolation and loneliness.

-Rainbow's first two fetaure films also dealt with issues of the mind.
-NFA (2012) addressed the plight of a homeless man, who has amnesia and schizophrenia. iWitness (2015) looks at paranoia brought about by over use of screens and the misinterpretation they can cause.
+Rainbow's first two feature films also deal with issues of the mind.
+‘NFA’ (2012) addressed the plight of a homeless man, who has amnesia and schizophrenia. ‘iWitness’ (2015) looks at paranoia brought about by over use of screens and the misinterpretation they can cause.

-Both films recieved critical aclaim and screened at international film festivals.
+Both films received critical acclaim and have screened at international film festivals.

-Sean’s credits on TV include 'Doctor Who' (BBC), ‘No Angels’ (Channel 4) and ‘The Bill’ (ITV).
-On the big screen he has appeared opposite ‘The Avengers’ actor Stellan Skarsgard and ‘Reservoir Dogs’ star Chris Penn in ‘Kiss Kiss Bang Bang’, as well as teen flick ‘We Are The Freaks’ for award-winning director Justin Edgar.
+Sean’s credits on TV include ‘Doctors’ (BBC), ‘No Angels’ (Channel 4) and ‘The Bill’ (ITV).
+On the big screen he has appeared opposite ‘The Avengers’, ‘Thor’ and ‘Mamma Mia’ actor Stellan Skarsgard and ‘Reservoir Dogs’ star Chris Penn in ‘Kiss Kiss (Bang Bang)’, as well as teen flick ‘We Are The Freaks’ for award-winning director Justin Edgar.

-In Brokenhead his character Stefan reveals his dark past by use of a radio play that Stefan is part of and so Sean's experience and gravitas with the voice was essential for the part.
+In ‘Brokenhead’ his character Stefan, reveals his dark past by use of a radio play that he is part of, so Sean's experience and gravitas within the voice acting world became essential for the role.

-Andy Garbi’s cutting edge voice and music opened the Louis Vuitton 2015 Paris fashion show and he has also headlined major stages around Europe including Glastonbury, Big Chill, Trans Musicale and the Oerol festival.
+Andy Garbi’s cutting edge voice and music opened the Louis Vuitton 2015 Paris fashion show as well headlining major stages around Europe including Glastonbury, Big Chill, Trans Musicale and the Oerol festival.

 Marketing & Distribution

-Brokenhead is the first feature film to utilise students from the Birmingham City University film marketing and distribution MA course in it journey to a wider audience.
+‘Brokenhead’ is the first feature film to utilise students from the Birmingham City University’s - Film Marketing and Distribution MA Course in its journey to a wider audience.

-The lead characters back story is complex, but I didn't want to tell it to the audience in the traditional way, so I came up with the idea of him being in a radio play and the play slowy reviles his past and ultimatly why he has chosen to live on an island.
+The lead characters back story is complex, but I didn't want to tell it to the audience in the traditional way, so I came up with the idea of him being in a radio play and the play slowly reveals his past and ultimately why he has chosen to live on an island.
 Again, I haven't seen this done before.

-We knew we were pushing to boundaries of film making when a
+We knew we were pushing the boundaries of film making when a

-prominent member of the Producers Forum asked to see the some of the cast and we slapped a yellow Post-It! pad down in front of him with doodles on it and said "Take your pick."
+prominent member of the Producers Forum asked to see the some of the cast and we slapped a yellow Post-It note pad down in front of him with doodles on it and said "Take your pick."